 The Azure Storage Queue is an eventual consistent, reliable, scalable and distributed web-scale message queue service that is ideal for small, short-lived, transient messages.
 The Azure queue does not guarantee the order of the messages, the deletion of messages or the availability of all the messages for a single request, although it guarantees eventual availability over multiple requests.
 Each message has a configurable visibility timeout.
-Once it is read by a client, the message will not be visible for other clients until the visibility time expires or if the previous reader delete it.
+Once it is read by a client, the message will not be visible for other clients until the visibility time expires or if the previous reader deletes it.

 The Azure Storage Table service offers a large-scale eventually consistent structured storage.
 Azure Table can contain a virtually unlimited number of entities (aca records or rows) that can be up to 1MB.
 Entities contain properties (aca cells), that can be up to 64KB.
 A table can be partitioned to store across many nodes for scalability.